Young Guns (film): Critical response

 Young Guns received mixed reviews from critics.
 It holds a 43% rating on Rotten Tomatoes based on 40 reviews, with an average rating of 4.7/10 with the consensus: "Young Guns rounds up a posse of attractive young leads, but this cheerfully shallow Brat Pack western ultimately has too much hat and not enough cattle."
 Metacritic gave the film a score of 50 based on 13 people, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
 Ian Nathan of Empire gave the film two out of five, praising Estevez's performance but felt the cast to be underused, and criticised the lack of depth, ultimately feeling the film to be "badly realised and altogether a bit flat".
 Alex von Tunzelmann of The Guardian gave the film a grade of B, feeling the film to be "good, solid, brainless fun" but criticised its inaccuracies and portrayal of the characters as cartoon characters, feeling the film made history "actually less colourful".
 Casimir Harlow praised the cast's performances (especially Estevez's portrayal of Billy) and the film's soundtrack, calling Young Guns a "cracking, wild whirlwind of a ride".
 Michael Cavender praised the sets, performances but felt Sheen, Palance and Wayne to be underused.

-Reviewer Will of silveremulsion.com gave the film one out of four stars, writing, "the film has virtually nothing in the way of character development...Billy the Kid is obvious, and Sutherland’s Doc is easy enough to remember, but everyone else is a total wash."
-The review concludes, "I hate Young Guns...I do have to say that I enjoyed the gun battles, especially the final standoff that ends with everyone yelling in slow motion as they blast every last round of ammo at their opponents.
-It had me howling with laughter, and I was glad that it ended on such a high note, even if that high isn’t realistically all that high."

-Journalist David Loftus gave the film a negetaive review praising the performances of the main cast but was critical of the poor use of Stamp and Palance and the overall script.

-Mary Ann Johanson criticsed the film as "excruciating", criticizing the lack of depth, themes and felt the characters forgettable.

-Noor Razzak praised the film's "strong cast and visually captivating cinematography" but was critical of "its departure from historical accuracy, uneven pacing, and unconventional soundtrack".